 The department offers an honors program for academically outstanding sociology majors.
 Qualifications for acceptance into this program are: (1) an overall grade point average of at least 3.00; and (1) completion of 8 hours in sociology courses with a grade point average of at least 3.25 in all sociology courses taken at Southern Illinois University Carbondale, and the completion of no fewer than six, nor more than fourteen, semester hours in research or independent study which are counted toward the major.
 Successful completion of the program's honors program is noted on your academic record and on your diploma.
 For details, qualified students interested in this program should consult our director of undergraduate studies.

 Internships in Sociology

 Internships are open to sociology majors with junior standing and a GPA of 2.5 or above.
 They are intended to give students practical and sociologically relevant work experience, allowing them to try out a field in which they might wish to work upon graduation.
 Internships require a minimum of 120 hours of unpaid work with an organization or business approved by the Internship Coordinator.
 Students are asked to keep journals of their sociologically-relevant experiences with the organization; make presentations about their experiences to sociology classes; and write a paper that integrates their experience with their coursework.
 Interns have worked for a State Senator, the Carbondale Women’s Center, the Illinois Education Association, the First Circuit Court’s Probation Department, Catholic Family Services, and the Illinois Department of Corrections, among others.

 Sociology offers valuable skills in a variety of fields, including management, public relations, data analysis, and interpersonal communications.
 Do you have questions about careers in Sociology?
 We’re here to help.
 Consult your undergraduate advisor, or make an appointment with a Sociology Faculty member.

-Our students attend such prestigious graduate schools across the country, such as Penn State and some even make the choice to stay at SIU Carbondale!
+Our students attend prestigious graduate schools across the country, including Harvard University, University of Pennsylvania, Purdue University, and some even make the choice to stay at SIU Carbondale!
 Do you have questions about preparing and applying to graduate school?
 We’re here to help.
-Consult your undergraduate advisor, or make an appointment with a Sociology Faculty member.
+Consult your undergraduate advisor, or make an appointment with a Sociology faculty member.